Concepts

 Resume command

-For every supported agent, lazyagent builds the exact shell command that would resume the selected session:
+For agents that expose a resumable CLI, lazyagent builds the exact shell command that would resume the selected session:

 • Codex CLI: codex resume <session-id>

-In the TUI, c copies the command to the clipboard.
+Grok CLI does not currently expose a direct resume command that lazyagent can invoke, so Grok sessions omit this field.
+In the TUI, c copies the command to the clipboard when one exists.
 The GUI has a copy button next to the command.
 The API exposes it as resume_command on the session detail response.

 Cost estimation